yamanidev/mohamedyamani.com/src/content/blog/understanding-the-box-model-in-css.md

 ---
-title: 'Understanding the Box Model in CSS'
+title: "Understanding the Box Model in CSS"
-description: 'I explain in this article on of the fundamental concepts in CSS, the box model.
-What are the different types of boxes as well as the box sizing behavior.'
+description: "I explain in this article on of the fundamental concepts in CSS, the box model.
+What are the different types of boxes as well as the box sizing behavior."
 canonicalUrl: "https://mohamedyamani.com/blog/understanding-the-box-model-in-css/"
 pubDate: 2021-11-06
 image: "/images/thumbnails/understanding-the-box-model-in-css.jpg"